sqlxpert/aws-tag-sched-ops/readme.md

   |3|Date/time|`20171231T1400`|Indicates when the child was created.
 The last digit of the minute is normalized to 0.
 The `-` and `:` separators are removed for brevity, and because AWS does not allow `:` in names, for some resource types.
 The `managed-date-time` tag stores the original string, with all separators.|
   |4|Random string|`g3a8a`|Guarantees unique names.
 Five characters are chosen from a small set of letters and numbers that are unambiguous.|

-  For some resource types, the description is also set to the name, in case some tools only expose one or the other.
+  For some resource types, the description is also set to the name, in case some interfaces only expose one or the other.

 ### Special Tags